Red-Cardinal-Software/OAuthDotNetAPI/Starbase/README.md

 ## Documentation

-For detailed documentation on security features, MFA setup, audit logging, and more, visit the original template documentation at **red-cardinal-software.github.io**.
+For detailed documentation on security features, MFA setup, audit logging, and more, visit the original template documentation at **[View Full Documentation →](https://red-cardinal-software.github.io/Secure-DotNet-Clean-Architecture/)**.

 ## License